 I build indoors in a spare bedroom, so I needed someplace I could spray paint without killing myself with fumes and covering everything in over spray.
 I found this great little Master Airbrush Portable Spray Booth and absolutely love it.
 It folds up for easy storage and includes a thick filter, decent airflow, LED lighting, turntable, and an external ducting system:

+In some situations, it is easier to use a pen or paint marker to add colors.
 These are the various markers I have used along the way:

 |BRAND||TYPE||COLOR & PRODUCT LINK||USED IN ISSUE(S)|